 How to Find $5,856 of Your Own Money to Afford a Family Vacation

-The average monthly spending for a family of four in America is $7,095 or $85,139 a year.
-That means that a $4,580 vacation would be 5% of a family’s annual spending.
-So by focusing on changing three recurring expenses, you really can find $5,856 of your own money for a family vacation that won’t leave you feeling deprived all the other days of the year.
+The average monthly spending for a family of four in America is $7,095 or $85,139 yearly.
+That means a $4,580 vacation would be 5% of a family’s annual spending.
+By focusing on changing three recurring expenses, youcan find $5,856 of your own money for a family beach vacation that won’t leave you feeling deprived all the other days of the year.

 1. Grocery Shop at a New Store to Save $3207 a year

-If you’re currently buying all brand-name groceries at a more high-end grocery store, switching to a primarily private label store (Aldi or Lidl) or Walmart Grocery can save you a lot of money.
+If you’re currently buying all brand-name groceries at a more high-end grocery store, switching to a primarily private label store (such as Aldi or Lidl) or Walmart Grocery can save you a lot of money.
 Like thousands of dollars!

 - A study by Cheapism showed that Aldi can save you 42% off your groceries bill as it is the cheapest place to buy groceries in America.